collabnix/kubezilla/master/README.md

 Follow the below steps to configure public IP:

-Tested Environment: UBuntu 16.04/18.04/20.04
+## Tested Environment: Ubuntu 16.04/18.04/20.04

-Ubuntu 20.04:

-##  Access the server via SSH
+### Step #1: Access your Cloud Instance via SSH

-##  Create the configuration file and open an editor
+### Step #2:  Create the configuration file and open an editor

 ```
 touch /etc/netplan/60-floating-ip.yaml
 nano /etc/netplan/60-floating-ip.yaml
 ```

-## Paste the following configuration into the editor and replace <YOUR PUBLIC IP> with your actual public IP.
+### Step #3:  Paste the following configuration into the editor and replace <YOUR PUBLIC IP> with your actual public IP.

 IPv4: